Christian Questions and Answers for the Bible: A Cross-Faith Comparison

 FAQs

-What does the Bible say about not understanding scripture?
+What does the Bible say is the cause of religious error?

 0 Community answers